-Dr Sastri moved to Manipal 9 years ago and one of his passions is teaching this course at the Department of Culinary Arts, Welcome Group School of Hotel Administration in Manipal.
+Dr Sastri moved to Manipal 9 years ago and one of his passions is teaching the 'Science of Cooking' course to chefs and trainee chefs at the Department of Culinary Arts, Welcome Group School of Hotel Administration in Manipal.

 Molecular Gastronomy: Intro to Culinary Science